13 July 2020

 How can you avoid catching coronavirus (COVID-19)?

-All of our live-in home care workers are practising the recommended hygiene procedures and supporting our clients to do likewise.
+All of our live-in home care workers are practicing the recommended hygiene procedures and supporting our clients to do likewise.
 These include:

 Request a call back

 To find out more or speak to your local Promedica24 representative, please fill in our contact form.

 One of our representatives will be in touch shortly to discuss your requirements